Path-Check/paper-cred/SPECIFICATION.md

 code character set limitations.
 This encoding should be reversed before signature or hash verification.

 ### Format of the **SIGNATURE** Block
-The signature block contains the hexadecimal ECDSA signature digest of the prepared **DATA** block and a keyId referencing the database and public key used to verify the ECDSA signature.
+The signature block contains the hexadecimal ECDSA signature digest of the prepared **DATA** block and a *keyId* referencing the database and public key used to verify the ECDSA signature.
 For signature verification, devices should maintain indexed local key-value stores of approved public keys in PEM format.
 In the example below, the public key used to verify the signature is “1a9” in the “cdc” (local key/value) store.
+The colon character (`:`) is used as a delimiter to separate the key-value store identifier and the key identifier.

 #### Signature Fields
 1. *keyId*: **SHORTSTRING**. a string describing the database and index of the